-While at the University of Virginia School of Law, Mr. Webster served as editor-in-chief of the Virginia Environmental Law Journal.
+While at the University of Virginia School of Law, Timothy served as editor-in-chief of the Virginia Environmental Law Journal.
 After graduating, he clerked for the Honorable John P. Wiese in the U.S. Court of Federal Claims in Washington, D.C.
 At Justice, Timothy litigated complex civil enforcement cases brought under a variety of federal environmental statutes, including CERCLA, the Clean Air Act, the Clean Water Act, and the Oil Pollution Act, among others.

-Mr. Webster is listed in Who’s Who Legal, Chambers USA and The Best Lawyers in America.
+Timothy is listed in Who’s Who Legal, Chambers USA and The Best Lawyers in America.
 He is also recognized as a “Litigation Star” in the Environmental category by Benchmark Litigation (2016 - 2023).
 Timothy is a Fellow of the American College of Environmental Lawyers and the American Bar Foundation.

 - Defense of a Clean Air Act citizen suit seeking to enjoin alleged construction of a power plant prior to the issuance of a Prevention of Significant Deterioration permit, resulting in a ruling for the defense after trial on a motion for a preliminary injunction;